 He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.
 2 Corinthians 5:5

-Mining for God.
-Directed by Brandon MaGuire.
+Searching for God.
+Directed by Brandon McGuire.
 USA: White Sail Films, 2016.
 DVD.